#FamilyPartnershipMatters: Let’s Work Together

 What We Do:

-Currently, the Office of Family Partnership designs and implements professional development opportunities for school site staff.
-We write and send two monthly newsletters: one for a general audience, and one for family liaisons.
+Currently, the Student & Family team works with other teams to design and implement professional development opportunities for school site staff.
+We write and send one monthly newsletter for both a general audience and for family liaisons.
 Our team also supports the SFUSD Family Resource Link.

-Working towards authentic family partnership is challenging and takes time, and the Office of Family Partnership offers clear, intentional ways to practice what we, as a district, value.
+Working towards authentic family partnership is challenging and takes time, and the Student & Family team offers clear, intentional ways to practice what we, as a district, value.

 The SFUSD Family Partnership Model